Team-Crushing-It/dripdrop/README.md

 ![3](/assets/explanation.png)

-Our design is a continuous panel where you can swipe left or right to focus on your water data or how your usage compares with your friends!
+Our user interface design is a continuous panel where you can swipe left or right to focus on your water data or how your usage compares with your friends!

 It is split into three pages